fradinni/nodejs-statsd-mysql-backend/README.md

 * `value`: The counter value.

 The primary key of this table is composed by fields: `timestamp` and `name`.
 It means when a new value arrives for a counter, this value is added to the previous one and stored in database.
 With this mechanism, we can keep a log of counters values.

+## Data Structure for Gauges

+Not implemented yet.

+## Data Structure for Timers

+Not implemented yet.

+## Data Structure for Sets

+Not implemented yet.

 ## Customize MySQL Backend Database